BMBF-Project hKI-Chemie

 Humans are capable of reacting quickly to changing situations.
 In solving the first problem, humans are superior to AI systems of today.
 AI systems, on the other hand, can abstract information with enormous efficiency.
 It can therefore be assumed that the second problem will be solved far more efficiently by AI systems than by humans.

 The interaction between humans and AI systems thus offers an enormous opportunity for numerous industrial processes.
-The goal of the project Human-Centered Artificial Intelligence in the Chemical Industry is therefore to utilize AI systems in such a way that they enable people to make better decisions in complex situations.
+The goal of the project is therefore to utilize AI systems in such a way that they enable people to make better decisions in complex situations.
 It is not intended to replace humans with AI systems.
 Rather, the objective is to develop combined systems of humans and AI whose combination is better than any of its components.

 The developments of the project are being discussed closely with social partners such as the labor unions of the industry partners.
 This is to ensure that the AI systems serve the benefit of humans.